rx-modules/PlayerDB/src/uuid.md

 #> select UUID + iterations
 scoreboard players operation $uid rx.temp = @s rx.uuid0
-function rx.playerdb:impl/uuid/select
+function ./select

-#> if not found: gen a uid if we don't have one
+#> if not found:
+#> 	gen a uid if we don't have one
-execute if score $found rx.temp matches 0 unless score @s rx.uid matches 1.. run function rx.playerdb:impl/new_uid

 #> 	gen a UUID entry since we don't have a UUID entry
-execute if score $found rx.temp matches 0 run function rx.playerdb:impl/uuid/new
+execute if score $found rx.temp matches 0 run sequentially
+	unless score @s rx.uid matches 1.. run function ../utils/new_uid
+	function ./new

 #> else: update! we have a name change!!
-execute if score $found rx.temp matches 1 run function rx.playerdb:impl/uuid/update
+execute if score $found rx.temp matches 1 run
+	function ./update
 ```

 </details>